 4. Understand Scoring

 Professionals also suggest that players learn how the scoring in a game works.
 This is important for numerous reasons.
-The first is that it helps you understand how close you are to winning.
+First, it helps you understand how close you are to winning.
 You can’t strategize if you don’t know how scoring works.

 It can also help ensure that you know you’re not being hoodwinked by someone who is keeping score.
 They might make a mistake, and you might miss out on some crucial points.
 Before you enter a match, you should be able to keep a scoring sheet yourself.

-Along with the scoring, you need to understand how it actually works.
+Along with the scoring, you need to understand how it works.
 Depending on the game mode, you should know how much the double and triple rings count towards your score.
 It’s also important to know how you actually score.
 This might be as simple as simply hitting a number with your dart.

 However, for certain game modes, it might be more difficult in that.
 You might not be able to score until you’ve earned a certain number of points first.
 For example, in English Cricket Darts, you have to earn 40 points before you actually score points that can be totaled up.